White CapFeed conversion is the key

 - DO NOT turn tank supply off risking stock running out of the water.
 Water flow is essential to allow the White Cap to suspend in the water and clouds on movement to the outlet.

-- Mix the required amount of Beachport Liquid Minerals supplement product with a volume of water that is sufficient enough to be able to evenly pour onto the hay that’s been fed out.
+- Mix the required amount of White Cap with 50% water that is sufficient enough to be able to evenly pour onto the hay that’s been fed out.

 - Add an extra 10% of the product to allow for wastage.